-First, realize you are NOT the only applicant and there could be as many as ten to fifty other resumes being reviewed.
+First, realize you are NOT the only applicant, and there could be as many as ten to fifty other resumes reviewed.
 Hiring companies generally do a cursory review spending only a few minutes per resume to select those for further review.
-You want a resume that gets you into “the Game”, how do you do that?
+You want a resume that gets you into “the Game,” how do you do that?

-Next, use a resume format that is clean, simple, focused and grabs the hiring company’s attention right away as qualified for the job you are applying for.
-General resumes spanning your IT career are fine, but you will want to tailor a version specific to the job you are applying for.
-Although there are many opinions on length of resume, section headers, and layout – I have found the following successful:
+Next, use a resume format that is clean, simple, focused and will grab the hiring company’s attention right away.
+General resumes spanning your IT career are fine, but you will want to tailor a version to that specific job.
+Although there are many opinions on the length of resume, section headers, and layout – I have found the following successful:

-- Length of resume will vary depending on total # of years of experience in the field, generally 1-3 pages; anything more than 3 pages will most likely not be read
+- Length of resume will vary depending on total # of years of experience in the field.
+Generally, 1-3 pages; anything more than three pages will most likely not be read

 - Name, Certification Designation, Contact information

-Name: At the top of the page or in a Header, Bold, Centered, Full Legal Name (middle initial only is fine), Professional Certification Designation (only if relevant), Contact information on a second line.
+Name: At the top of the page or in a Header, Bold, Centered, Full Legal Name (middle initial is optional), Professional Certification Designation (only if relevant), Contact information on a second line.